 The "Choose" button allows the selection of a file for upload from the local filesystem.
-The "Name" field allows the user to set a custom name for the object being uploaded.
 The "Location" dropdown makes it possible to control where the uploaded file should be placed in the node tree.
 The "Automatic" setting will let eZ Publish decide the location based on the extension and/or the MIME type of the uploaded file.